junxit/us-congress-code/title-10/chapter-2/sec-115a.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

+Section 2330a(c) of this title, referred to in subsec. (a)(3), was amended by Pub.
+L. 114–328 with respect to the requirement that the Secretary of Defense submit to Congress an annual inventory of the activities performed pursuant to contracts for services.
 Section 1111(b)(2) of the Duncan Hunter National Defense Authorization Act for Fiscal Year 2009, referred to in subsec. (f)(4), is section 1111(b)(2) of Pub.
 L. 110–417, which is set out as a note under section 143 of this title.

 ### Prior Provisions